|MapGazer – Using Tracks|

 To save a track right-click on the track and select Save track to GPX file on the pop-up menu to save the track as a GPX file.
 Alternatively, all marks (including all tracks) can be saved using the Marks → Save marks to GPX file menu item (or press the ‘s’ key).

-You can change the properties (name, colour, link URL, etc.) of a track by right-clicking on the track and selecting Properties; for more details, see Mark properties.
+You can change the properties (name, colour, link URL, etc.) of a track by right-clicking on the track and selecting Properties; see below for an example, and for more details see Mark properties.
 You can change the displayed width of tracks and other marks using Settings → Line widths.

 To delete a track, right-click on the track and select Delete track on the pop-up menu.
 This does not affect the GPX file from which the track was loaded but the track will not be included in a Save.